flashlightministries/oilforlight/_posts/2016-03-16-effeminate-self-mutilator.md

 comments: true
 ---

-> And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done.
+> And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done (Romans 1:28).
->
->> -- Romans 1:28

 A woman shall not wear a man’s garment, nor shall a man put on a woman’s cloak, for whoever does these things is an abomination to the LORD your God (Dt 22:5).